Story and art by Hisachi Eguchi

 Originally published by Shueisha (1981, 4 volumes)

 Stop!
-Hibari-Kun! was a manga that changed my opinion on the gaga genre Before reading this, I didn’t think it was possible for a manga of this genre to be funny while exploring complex social issues.
+Hibari-Kun! was a manga that changed my opinion on the gag genre.
+Before reading this, I didn’t think it was possible for a manga of this genre to be funny while exploring complex social issues.
 This piece does just that, and to a high standard.

 If Eguchi was truly trying to denounce crossdressing or transsexuality, he wouldn’t have made Hibari such a developed, beautiful and successful character.
 He could have easily created a character that was very obviously a man, and made awful attempts to pose as a girl an addition to the running gag.
 But instead, he wanted his readers to question the beliefs that were weaved throughout social norms.
 The protagonist, Kousaku, is constantly questioning whether he should be with Hibari or not.
-Eguchi does a great job explaining to the reader why there is nothing wrong with transsexuality without explicitly saying it.
+Eguchi does a great job explaining to the reader why there is nothing wrong with transsexuality without explicitly saying it, guiding the reader to come to the conclusion on their own.
 The main character is unable to come up with a reason why it’s wrong, and the reader is left to do what they please with that information.
 Further, Hibari is comfortable with her identity and unwilling to compromise.
 Some characters even have serious outbursts, denouncing arranged marriages, homophobia and inequality.
 These moments are rare in gag manga, let alone manga created in the 1980s.
 Incredibly progressive, and written in a way that makes the reader believe their thoughts on the issue were made themselves.
 Though, the fact that crossdressing has to be the butt of a joke, and the character’s reactions from it, can sometimes be disappointing.

 It made me forget some of my troubles, while I ventured through what could only be described as utter absurdity.
 It’s hard to think of any original insult, because this manga is constantly making fun of itself.
 It adds some charm, and makes it impossible for the reader not to smile at a manga that considers itself a joke.
 I didn’t realise that I had read 50 chapters where, essentially, nothing happened, until the ending.
 This manga ends abruptly due to cancelation, leaving me incredibly disappointed.
 As most plot development occurred in the first few chapters, I had hoped some form of conclusion would have been made as a final ounce of development.

 Stop!!
 Hibari-Kun! is a manga synonymous with the 80s; semi-realistic art, boisterous teens and more cinematic techniques.
 It’s a fun read on a surface level, yet, it explores some very progressive topics for its time when you look a bit deeper.
-While it may not provide insightful character of plot developments, this manga made me smile, and could still make anyone laugh 36 years after its creation.
+While it may not provide insightful character or plot developments, this manga made me smile, and could still make anyone laugh almost 40 years after its creation.

 Art – 8